 6. Pain relief may come after just one session

-Some patients report 50% pain relief after just one session while others find relief after several sessions.
+Some patients report 50 percent pain relief after just one session, while others find relief after multiple sessions.

 What's Next?